bosb/surf-by-checking/README.md

 On first exploring you find stuff, but would need to check hundreds of objects, manual...
 Wouldn't it be more convenient to led code do the work?

+It might not work, yet, on your version of xing.com.

 ### Example:
 On xing every card/message/object has a view tracking that is fired every 10 seconds when an object leaves/enters the viewport;
 The entries in there need to have specific values and a specific format, this can change while refactoring or introducing new content types and though break.